autowarefoundation/autoware.universe/map/lanelet2_extension/README.md

 Currently, this includes:
 * overwriting x,y values with `local_x` and `local_y` tags.
-* reading `<MapMetaInfo>` tag wich contains information about map format version and map version.
+* reading `<MapMetaInfo>` tag which contains information about map format version and map version.

 The parser is registered as "autoware_osm_handler" as lanelet parser